 The first year of the General Vascular Surgery Fellowship Program focuses on the anatomy, pathophysiology, differential diagnosis and diagnostic studies, and management of common vascular problems.
 The fellow is expected to fluently discuss open and endovascular surgical approaches and perform surgical dissections tailored to the individual patient.
 The fellow should competently perform various vascular accesses and basic diagnostic and interventional procedures.

 The second year of the General Vascular Surgery Fellowship Program focuses on clinical research skills, comprehensive experience in noninvasive vascular diagnostic laboratory, and preoperative and postoperative assessment in the outpatient setting.
 The Vascular fellow will continue to gain experience in surgical decision-making and is expected to perform complex surgical revascularization through a combination of open and endovascular techniques.

 The General Vascular Surgery Fellowship Program at Deborah Heart and Lung Center builds upon the core education of general surgery to provide the knowledge, skills, and abilities to develop proficiency and mature surgical judgment in the diagnosis and management of diseases of the arterial, venous, and lymphatic circulatory systems, exclusive of the vessels of the heart and intra-cranial vessels.
 Fellows are trained in both open and endovascular approaches to vascular disease.
+The program aims to:

 The General Vascular Surgery Fellowship Program prepares its graduates to demonstrate these competencies: